BetterThanTomorrow/joyride/README.md

 Joyride is Powered by [SCI](https://github.com/babashka/sci) (Small Clojure Interpreter).

+See [doc/api.md](https://github.com/BetterThanTomorrow/joyride/blob/master/doc/api.md) for documentation about the Joyride API.

 ## WIP

 You are entering a construction yard.
 Things are going to change and break your configs while we are searching for good APIs and UI/Ux.